October 21, 2022

 The above passage in regard to the creation of sea creatures is unlike the former passages describing God creating man, land animals, and birds from the ground.
 Moses could have written that the waters brought forth the sea creatures, but instead elected to use the Hebrew šāraṣ ("to teem, swarm, multiply").
 However, just like the passages concerning the creation of man, land animals, and the birds, the Hebrew terms, 'ôṯ ("sign" or "miracle") and reḡaʿ ("a very short space of time") are again absent, reinforcing the OEC creation concept where God uses the evolutionary process guided by his natural laws, which frequently appear to be "miraculous" in-and-of-themselves.

-In conclusion, the only reason left for YEC's to believe in what, Ken Ham calls, a "supernatural and immediate" creation event of man, sea creatures, land animals, and birds, is a false understanding of the Hebrew yôm ("day"), which he believes refers to a literal 24-hour day.
+In conclusion, the only reason left for YEC's to believe in what, Ken Ham calls, an "immediate" creation event of man, sea creatures, land animals, and birds, is a false understanding of the Hebrew yôm ("day"), which he believes refers to a literal 24-hour day.
 YEC's ignore how Moses uses the same Hebrew word in Genesis 2:4 to summarize all six creation days.
 In the same verse, Moses speaks of God creating the heavens and the earth over "generations."
 The Hebrew tôlḏôṯ for "generations" is translated as "account" in dynamic equivalence Bible translations like the NIV, where translators impose our modern language on ancient texts of the Bible rather than the exact English word for each word of the original Hebrew.
 Conversely, literal (word-for-word) translations of the Bible (e.g., ESV) use the literal translation of tôlḏôṯ (i.e., "generations").
 What is more, Moses uses the same Hebrew word tôlḏôṯ ("generations") in order to summarize the "generations of Adam" in Genesis 5:1-32.
 Clearly then, God did not create the universe in a period of six, 24-hour days, nor did he create mature and fully formed plants, animals, and humans instantaneously out of thin air.
-Or as YEC's would say, "God tells us that He created life from nothing" (source).
-Rather, God's miraculous power in creation is realized by the implementation of his natural laws guiding the formation of living organisms in a gradual and purposeful manner.
+Or as Young Earthers would say, "God tells us that He created life from nothing" (source).
+Rather, God's miraculous power in creation is realized by the implementation of his natural laws intimately guiding the formation of living organisms in a gradual and purposeful manner.
 To the end, that humanity may forever ponder his great power and wisdom in our beautifully ordered universe.

 Sabz, S. (2022, October 21).
 Evolution in Genesis.
 Retrieved from https://scienceandbibleresearch.com/evolution-in-genesis.html